ptr727/PlexCleaner/README.md

 - Reenable the file watcher when directory disappears.`System.ComponentModel.Win32Exception (0x80004005): The specified network name is no longer available`
 - Retrieve SRT subtitles using original file details, before the sourced file gets modified.
 - Embed SRT subtitles in the MKV file.
-- Convert DIVX to H264 or just re-tag as DIVX as XVID. `cfourcc -i DIVX, DX50, FMP4, cfourcc -u XVID`
+- Convert DIVX to H264 or just re-tag as DIVX as XVID using e.g. `cfourcc`
 - Compare folder name with file name and rename to match.
 - Check if more than two audio or subtitle tracks of the same language exists, and prefer DTS over AC3 by changing the track order.
 - Keep machine from sleeping while processing.